-Matt Lionetti is a “top producer” with The Agency in Toronto.
-He also happens to be my arch nemesis and the “co-host” of the Over Ask Podcast.
-So, this pick is slightly self-serving because I’m the other host.
+Matt Lionetti is a top producer with The Agency in Toronto.
+He also happens to be my arch nemesis and my co-host on the Over Ask Podcast.
+So, this pick is slightly self-serving.

-He does a great job at using his passion for music and comedy to promote his listings and real estate business.
-Matt’s content has continued to evolve with Instagram as his focus has shifted to high-quality vertical video and Reels.
-As of this writing, his account has exploded to over 24,000 followers (no thanks to me, of course), and he has started to get a lot of leads on Instagram from his videos.
+He does a great job using his passion for music and comedy to promote his listings and real estate business.
+Matt’s content has continued to evolve with Instagram as his focus shifts to high-quality vertical video and Reels.
+As of this writing, his account has exploded to more than 53,000 followers (no thanks to me, of course), and he has started to get a lot of leads on Instagram from his videos.

 3. Aken Moose Musa @yourfriendlyneighborhoodmoose

-Aken Moose Musa, aka “Moose,” is a Connecticut agent with one of the best personalities on Instagram.
+Aken Musa, aka “Moose,” is a Connecticut agent with one of the best personalities on Instagram.
 He takes the happiest closing pics with his clients that I’ve ever seen.
-It’s actually kind of annoying because I’m cynical and jealous that he has clients and successful transactions, but it’s hard not to smile at his page.
+It’s actually kind of annoying because I’m cynical and jealous that he has clients and successful transactions.
+Even still, it’s hard not to smile at his posts.

 4. Derrick Gregory @derrickswflrealtor

 Derrick Gregory is a Florida Realtor whose Instagram strategy has been to go heavy on high-quality comedy videos.
-He does parodies, Reels, memes, character-skits, and has a fun IGTV segment called “Real Real Estate Stories.”
+He does parodies, Reels, memes, character-driven skits, and a fun IGTV segment called “Real Real Estate Stories.”

 5. Dan O’Neil @danoneil

-Next, Dan is going to tightrope walk the Grand Canyon supported by nothing but a “Just Listed” sign for balance.
-Recently, Dan’s been posting previews of his new Vlog to Instagram, where he displays agent interactions, client negotiations, commutes, showings, and the overall day-to-day of a busy agent.
-He cries in one of them.
+Next, I’m assuming Dan is going to tightrope walk the Grand Canyon with nothing but a just listed sign for balance.
+Recently, Dan’s been posting previews of his newest vlogs—where he displays agent interactions, client negotiations, commutes, showings, and the overall day-to-day of a busy agent—to Instagram.
+He even cries in one of them.

-Also, it’s important to mention that the production value of all his videos is insane.
+Also, it’s important to mention that the production value of his videos is incredible.
 I don’t know how he got Michael Bay to direct his open house tours, but the kid knows how to brand and entertain.
 The only strange thing I noticed about Dan is that he always seems to have a small hand towel draped over his shoulder, like a caddy waiting to clean a golfer’s club.
-He’s a must-follow.
+Anyway, he’s a must-follow.

 Kim Santana is a Buffalo real estate agent—and I know this because her Instagram handle says so.
-Kim has a unique Instagram where she actually memes herself and puts captions above her own pictures and poses.
+Kim has a “unique” Instagram approach where she actually memes herself and puts captions above her own pictures and poses.
 She must have read my e-book.

 7. Dan Lee @dan_lee_plum

 Dan Lee is an Australian agent with Plum Property.
 His Instagram is full of high-production, fast-paced, comedic listing and marketing videos that look like they were shot in Hollywood.
-He recently posted a seven-step series called “The Road to Tosser,” where he plays the character of an insufferable real estate asshole similar to the ones I mentioned in the intro.
-It’s basically a “What Not to Do” guide for real estate agents, and he nails every single one of them.
+One of my favorites is a seven-step series called “The Road to Tosser,” where he plays the character of an insufferable real estate asshole, similar to the ones I mentioned in the intro.
+It’s basically a “what not to do” guide for real estate agents, and he nails every single one of them.
 The series is legitimately laugh-out-loud funny.

-One other thing I’ve noticed about his content is that he starts every video off with a quick-hitting joke.
-He understands that the first three seconds are critical to keep the audience engaged and to continue watching.
+One other takeaway I have from his content is that Dan starts nearly every video off with a quick-hitting joke.
+He understands that the first three seconds are critical to keep the audience engaged and watching.

 8. Byron Lazine @byronlazine